enonic/app-corporate-theme/README.md

-# Bootstrap Corporate Theme app
+# The Corporate Theme app

-This is an app for Enonic XP that lets you build your corporate website using a predefined set list of components.
-We give you a set of handy content types, staff list, contact form (using ajax), menus, customizable footer, a very nice slider for the frontpage, and many other nice features.
-Continue reading for detailed information about all of the components.
+This is an app for [Enonic XP](https://www.enonic.com/) that lets you build your corporate website using a predefined set of components.
+We give you some handy content types, staff list, contact form (using ajax), menus, customizable footer, a nice slider for the frontpage, and many other nice features.

-For additional features, check out the [Enonic Market](https://market.enonic.com/) and try apps like [Favicon](https://market.enonic.com/vendors/selbekk/io.selbekk.favicon), [SEO Meta Fields](https://market.enonic.com/vendors/enonic/com.enonic.app.metafields), and more, that goes great with this theme.
+For additional features, check out the [Enonic Market](https://market.enonic.com/) and try apps like [Favicon](https://market.enonic.com/vendors/selbekk/io.selbekk.favicon), [SEO Meta Fields](https://market.enonic.com/vendors/enonic/com.enonic.app.metafields) - and many more - that goes great with this theme.

 ## Features

-The Bootstrap Corporation Theme app is a responsive multi-purpose bootstrap theme website developed based on Twitter Bootstrap 3.
+The Corporate Theme app is a responsive website developed based on Twitter Bootstrap 3.
 It can be used for building a corporate, small business, or startup, website.
-It has different features and looks perfect on all devices.
+It has different features and looks good on all devices.
 It is also customizable and you can change the content and design of the pages based on your needs by using reusable and configurable Enonic XP components like layouts and parts.

 ### Dependencies